NVIDIA/FastPhotoStyle/USAGE.md

 ### Setup

-We only test our code in the following environment.
+We only tested our code in the following environment.
 - OS: Ubuntu 16.04
 - CUDA: 9.1
 - **Python 2 from Anaconda2**